Quite a Catch

 The ship was much nicer and cared about the crew, strikingly different than other pirate crews, which Felicity found out firsthand when speaking with the cook, Bertran, while enjoying a fresh breakfast.
 Felicity felt that the crew was a bit too happy but found nothing of concern.

 After some time, the party realized they were in fact working for The No Mercies, a pirate fleet run by Pyris, a gillman whom Felicity snubbed so she could run her own fleet.
-The party learned they would be meeting Pyris at the end of the mission, it did not bode well that Pyris holds a grudge and the party prepared a backup plan to escape if needed.
+The party learned they would be meeting Pyris at the end of the mission, it did not bode well that Pyris was known to hold a grudge, so the party prepared a backup plan to escape if needed.

 The target was sighted and was a merchant ship from the Eastern Trade Bloc; a battle ensued and resulted in Felicity recovering a few decorations from her stolen ship, the Ruby Renegade, as well as the cargo they were hired to obtain, which was within locked crates.
 The merchant ship burned and subsequently sunk.